techidaily/site-ai-editing-video/source/_posts/new-how-to-diy-vhs-overlay-in-after-effects-in-2024.md

 ![warzone thumbnail by gtx 1050 ti](https://images.wondershare.com/filmora/article-images/warzone-thumbnail-4.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The thumbnail for this video (made by [GTX 1050 Ti](https://www.youtube.com/watch?v=fU9zMSBcius)), with 5.2 million views, is just an in-game screenshot.
 At the top-right is a large logo of GEFORCE RTX 3080 and at the bottom left is an Intel logo.
 Like the previous one, it attracts viewers by stating the visual appeal of the video.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/grbt-5VvbuI?si=qnoirlmljslpqcQj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 NEW RECORD!
 64 KILL GAME in CoD WARZONE!
 (Best Classes / Loadouts)